 Vocational Training

-FPC Yankton does not offer any vocational training aside from its advanced occupational education and apprenticeship programs.
+FPC Yankton offers no vocational training besides its advanced occupational education and apprenticeship programs.

 Apprenticeship